 This allows the identity of the holder to be compared with his/her

 biometric data (such as finger prints and facial image), as stored in the microcontroller, and the convenient use of databases such as Interpol 's Stolen and Lost Travel Documents database.

-Passport Design - The 7 keys
+Secure Passport - The 7 keys

 So much for the theory - What is a good passport design?
 And how is it achieved?

 Here's our seven step guide to success.

 #1 Combine and connect all the elements into a single strong document